michijs/michijs/README.md

 ### Basic hooks
 #### useObserve
 Responsible for observing changes on different types of values.
-Takes two arguments:
+Takes one argument:
 - **item**: The value to be observed.

 This is the most basic hook and it is the basis of the entire component structure.

 If the item contains a function, it will return an observable that observes for changes in the object itself.

+#### useObservePrimitive
+Unproxied version of useObserve.
+Similar to [tc39 signals proposal](https://github.com/tc39/proposal-signals).
+Takes one argument:
+- **item**: The value to be observed.

 **A function in an observable should never mutate the observable.**